hobediente/Music_Segmentation_Unsupervised_Learning_Project/README.md

 - Numeric comparison

 # Analysis Takeaways :
-- Algorithms do not cluster along genre lines
+- The KMeans algorithm did not cluster along genre lines
-- BUT that does not mean the clusters aren’t useful
+- Instead it grouped songs of similar moods across genres, which can be valuable for creating genre- diverse playlists for occasions that require consistent energy
-   * Runnning playlist
+   * Runnning playlists
-   * Party playlist
+   * Party playlists